Morocco · tool

 Dietary notes

 Moroccan cuisine is rich and often features meat, particularly lamb and chicken.
-Vegetarian options are available, especially in tagines and couscous dishes where vegetables are prominent, but can be limited in more traditional, meat-centric establishments.
-Gluten-free can be challenging due to the prevalence of bread and couscous.
+However, many vegetable-based tagines and couscous dishes are available and can be made vegetarian.
+Lentil and chickpea soups are also common.
+Gluten-free options are limited due to the prevalence of bread and semolina.

 Local etiquette

-- •Always accept mint tea when offered; it's a gesture of hospitality.
+- •Always accept mint tea when offered; it's a sign of hospitality.

-- •Use your right hand for eating, especially when sharing dishes.
+- •Use your right hand for eating, especially when sharing communal dishes.